Helsinki-NLP/mammoth/docs/source/quickstart.md

 MAMMOTH is specifically designed for distributed training of modular systems in multi-GPUs SLURM environments.

-In the example below, we will show you how to configure Mamooth to train a machine translation model with language-specific encoders and decoders.
+In the example below, we will show you how to configure Mammoth to train a machine translation model with language-specific encoders and decoders.

 ### Step 0: Install mammoth